RayhanaAkterDev/frontend-core-foundations/02-css/04-box-model/README.md

-# 🎨 CSS Box Model
+# 📦 CSS Box Model

-**Tags:** box-model, css-layout, spacing, box-sizing
+> Tags: css-box-model, layout, spacing, padding, margin, border
-**Purpose:** To understand the CSS box model concept, including content, padding, border, margin, and the impact of box-sizing on element dimensions.
+> **Purpose:** Understand how HTML elements are structured using the box model—content, padding, border, and margin.

 ---

 ## 📖 Overview

-The CSS Box Model is a core concept in web design that describes how every HTML element is rendered as a rectangular box.
-This box consists of four areas stacked from inside out: content, padding, border, and margin.
-Mastering the box model is essential for controlling layout, spacing, and sizing of elements on a webpage.
+The CSS box model defines how elements are rendered on a web page by wrapping them in rectangular boxes.
+Each box consists of content and optional surrounding layers: padding, border, and margin.
+These layers determine spacing, layout behavior, and how elements interact visually with one another.

 ---